LaunchCode-Education-Archived/csharp-web-development/src/appendices/vs-troubleshooting.rst

       The project items available to be opened in Visual Studio.

 - **BEFORE** you attempt to run or debug your program, we recommend navigating to *Debug > <ProjectName> Debug Properties*.
-This will open a window where you can change some application seetings.
+This will open a window where you can change some application settings.
 Scroll down to the bottom of the *Debug* view and under *Web Server Settings*, make sure the *Enable SSL* box is unchecked and *Enable Anonymous Authentication* is checked.

    .. figure:: figures/disable-ssl.png